 Facts and figures

-The Young Dementia Network is an online influencing community and does not provide support.
-For information about organisations who offer young onset dementia-specific services and support, click here.
+For details of organisations who offer young onset dementia-specific information, groups, services and support, please click here.

 There is inequitable variation in the provision of services for people with young onset dementia which needs to be challenged.